-Alabama State University, through the three department of the College of Business Administration, is nationally accredited by the Accreditation council for Business Schools and Programs (ACBSP) for the offering of the following degree program: Bachelor of Science degree in business administration majors in accounting, management (service organization management), marketing (direct marketing, franchising and purchasing), computer information systems, and finance.
+Alabama State University, through the three departments of the College of Business Administration, is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) to offer undergraduate degrees in the following programs: Bachelor of Science degree in business administration majors in accounting, management (service organization management), marketing (direct marketing, franchising and purchasing), computer information systems, and finance.

-The curricula in the College of Business Administration offer minor programs in International Business (IB) and Entrepreneurship (ENT).
 Each department provides students ample freedom to select individual courses in other colleges of the university to satisfy their general cultural interests, so that with their specialization they will achieve a well-balanced education.

-There are no provisions in the policies of the college for students to obtain a double major.
 Degrees are granted, upon application, to students who successfully complete the prescribed requirements for one of the four-year curricula offered by the College of Business Administration.